- Imaging Studies

 Prof. dr. R.P.M.
 Steegers-Theunissen (contact: firstname.lastname@example.org), Prof. dr. J.S.E.
 Laven, Prof. dr. E.A.P.
 Steegers

-Determinants: General characteristics, serial 3D ultrasound measurements of the embryo, brain, placenta, yolk sac, and embryonic and fetal organs, nutrition, lifestyle, occupational exposures, biomarkers of nutrients and hormones in blood, – cord blood, – chorionic villous samples, – amniotic fluid, – placental tissue, – semen, and follicular fluids (obtained via in vitro fertilisation and pre-implantation genetic screening techniques).
+Determinants: General characteristics, serial 3D ultrasound measurements of the embryo, brain, placenta, yolk sac, and embryonic and fetal organs, nutrition, lifestyle, occupational exposures, biomarkers of nutrients, oxidative stress, and hormones in blood, – cord blood, – chorionic villous samples, – amniotic fluid, – placental tissue, – semen, and follicular fluids (obtained via in vitro fertilisation and pre-implantation genetic screening techniques).
 All materials and isolated DNA are available for sophisticated (nutri)genomics, epigenetics, metabolomic and proteomic techniques.

 Relevance: The importance of this collaborative research at the department of Obstetrics and Gynaecology is the identification of modifiable risk factors and underlying epigenetic mechanisms.
 This may be used in future preconception counselling.